blackbaud/sky-api-docs/content/docs/code/auth-code-flow/php/index.md

       ));
   }
     ...</code></pre></li>
 <li><p>Once authorized, SKY API redirects the user back to the `/auth/callback.php` URI with an authorization code.
-Once an authorization code has been obtained, it is exchanged the code for an access token.
+Once an authorization code has been obtained, it exchanges the code for an access token.
 The app is then redirected back to the Home page.</p>
 <pre><code class="language-php">&lt;?php
 require_once '../includes/blackbaud/blackbaud.php';